 One of the best ways to ensure your website is appearing properly in search results is by telling search engines what content you do, and don’t, want to appear in search results with meta directives.

-Both plugins give you the ability to easily tell search engines what types of content, and individual pieces of content, you want appearing in search results and what you don’t.
+All these plugins give you the ability to easily tell search engines what types of content, and individual pieces of content, you want appearing in search results and what you don’t.

 This gives you the ability to hide pages with thin content and only promote the stuff that is going to benefit your users.